-One of the changes related to the directive is how ‘historic vehicles’ are dealt with, which is something DfT consulted on.
+One of the changes related to the directive is how 'historic vehicles' are dealt with - something DfT consulted on.

 As a result of this consultation, the government has decided that there’ll now be a ‘rolling 40 year old’ exemption from MOT, instead of the current fixed pre-1960 rule.
 However, this will only apply for those vehicles that haven’t been modified.